 Defining Racial Trauma

-And that leads to the definition of racial trauma is; which is also known as race-based traumatic stress, which is the set of consequences that occur when a person of color deals with racism and discrimination.
+And that leads to the definition of racial trauma, also known as race-based traumatic stress, which is the set of consequences that occur when a person of color deals with racism and discrimination.

 It encapsulates the varied psychological, mental, and emotional harm that is caused by witnessing racism and discrimination and by experiencing it firsthand.